hynek/structlog/docs/getting-started.rst

 structlog and Standard Library's logging
 ----------------------------------------

-structlog's primary application isn't printing though.
+``structlog``'s primary application isn't printing though.
 Instead, it's intended to wrap your *existing* loggers and **add** *structure* and *incremental context building* to them.
-For that, structlog is *completely* agnostic of your underlying logger -- you can use it with any logger you like.
+For that, ``structlog`` is *completely* agnostic of your underlying logger -- you can use it with any logger you like.

 The most prominent example of such an 'existing logger' is without doubt the logging module in the standard library.
-To make this common case as simple as possible, structlog comes with some tools to help you:
+To make this common case as simple as possible, ``structlog`` comes with some tools to help you:

 .. doctest::